Capstone-Group-33/Plant-Disease-Detection-Web-App/README.md

 A real-time web application built with **Flask** and **YOLOv8** for detecting diseases in plant leaves.
 Users can analyze live camera feeds or upload images for instant detection and diagnosis.

+It is deployed in https://plant-disease-detection-web-app.onrender.com/ as well but the functionality is not working yet. :(

+**If you would like to try running it, please download the whole repository and run app.py**
 ---

 ## 🌿 Features